phuongnam7899/obsidian-vault/6 - Main Notes/Fullstack NodeJS Interview Question.md

 1. What are the advantages of using TypeScript over JavaScript?
 2. How do interfaces and types differ in TypeScript?
+	1. interface is for object only, type is not
+	2. interface could be implemented by other class, type cannot
+	3.
 3. Can you explain TypeScript’s `any`, `unknown`, and `never` types?
 4. How do you use generics in TypeScript?
 Provide an example.
 5. How do you set up and enforce strict typing in a large project?